thu105/NimGame/README.md

     * Listen for client connections on that socket
     * Assign the new client socket to player2
     * Check if the socket already exist in the matches list. (use hasSocket(Socket soc) within a loop)
-      * if it is already in the list, start new thread of ClientHandler passing in the GameMatch it was in
+      * if it is already in the list, start new thread of ClientHandler passing in Socket player2 and the matches list
     * Else if hasUnpairedPlayer is false
       * Check if the message starts with "HELLO "
       * If false, continue (go to next loop)
       * Send "100" back to player2
       * Get username for firstPlayer
+      * print firstPlayer+" has connected."
       * player1=player2
       * hasUnpairedPlayer=true
     * Else